BlinkZer0/Chord-and-Keys/README.md

 ## Instrument Visualizations

 Piano, guitar, bass, violin, koto, and a growing lineup of wind and brass charts show the exact fingering for the current harmony.
 Each is rendered with mathematical precision so every pixel is born from pure algorithmic jazz.
+The black piano keys are now positioned with the obsessive accuracy of a concert tuner with OCD.

 ## Architecture & Philosophy

 Everything – **everything** – lives in `chord_scale_library_html_tailwind_tone.html`.
-Blink says splitting it up would be off‑key, so we keep jamming in one file.
-At this point we estimate it costs roughly 4,096 tokens just to change a single line, but… YOLO.
+Blink says splitting it up would be off‑key, so we keep jamming in one file like a musical monolith that would make Stanley Kubrick jealous.
+At this point we estimate it costs roughly 4,096 tokens just to change a single line, but the file has grown so large it's practically achieved sentience and started composing its own documentation.

 ## Embedding in Your Website